richieganney/gilded-rose/ruby/README.md

 ## Solution

-I decided to separate the every type of item into an individual class, with the original GildedRose class calling upon the others.
-Each class used class methods as it was not neccesary to create objects to update the quality of an item.
+I decided to separate every type of item into an individual class, with the original GildedRose class calling upon the others.
+Each class uses class methods as it was not neccesary to create objects to update the quality of an item.
 This solution encapsulates the behaviour of the various items.

 ## Gems